gbmhunter/blog/content/mathematics/matrices/index.md

 ### Numpy

-The dot product of arrays of vectors can be calculated with:
+The dot product of arrays of vectors can be calculated using Numpy with:

 ```python
 import numpy as np